-More details for this program will be available when it is launched, likely in summer/fall 2023.
+More details for this program will be available when it is launched, likely in 2024.
 Rewiring America has a factsheet about the program in more detail here and the Department of Energy has a list of program FAQs.

 Tax credits of up to 30% of eligible expenses for residential solar installation are available, with no dollar cap* or income qualifiers.
 These credits are available to all costs associated with solar installation as well as any battery storage.
 However, note that "the cost of roof installation is generally not eligible, except for incremental costs, or the amount over what you would have spent if the root was not used for solar.
 These costs could include solar shingle, solar tiles, or the incremental cost of installing a reflective roof membrane that increases electricity generation."

 A typical residential rooftop installation in Wisconsin is about 7 kW and costs about $24,000 (costs will vary based on size, complexity of installation and other factors).
 The tax credit for a $24,000 installation is $7,200, which would reduce the installation cost to $16,800.

 Learn more about solar energy installations.